shermanloan/scejson-doc/doc/module-loan.md

 | :---: |   :---:  |  ---   |  :---:  |
 | Boolean | no | true, false | false |

-Set this attribute to `true` to allow the last payment of a loan to be skipped.
+Set this field to `true` to allow the last payment of a loan to be skipped.
 The default value of `false` does not allow a skipped final payment.

 ---